kdcasey/TwitchChat/README.md

 ## Setup

+This is a solution created Microsoft Visual Studio.
+You can get a free edition (which was used to create this) from this link https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx
 To use you need to create a Twitch Application by logging into Twitch and going to this link https://www.twitch.tv/kraken/oauth2/clients/new

 Set the name to anything and the redirect URI to "http://dummy".